 Women and girls with intellectual and developmental disabilities remain one of the most at-risk and vulnerable population subsets worldwide, facing some of the highest rates of abuse and exploitation, across developed and developing economies alike, according to the 2018 UNFPA report Young Persons with Disabilities: Global Study on Ending Gender Based Violence, and Realising Sexual and Reproductive Health and Rights.

-The partnership between these two global organizations represent a shared commitment to empower youth with intellectual disabilities, especially girls and women, to receive increased social protection and greater access to health services.
+The partnership between these two global organizations and airbnb cleaners represent a shared commitment to empower youth with intellectual disabilities, especially girls and women, to receive increased social protection, qualified water damage repair companies and greater access to health services.
 For both parties, grass-roots inclusive sports represents a powerful platform to provide these opportunities since sport has the ability to unite, empower and level the playing field for all participants, especially girls.

 “The UNFPA is proud to partner with Special Olympics as we look to harness the power of sport to drive social change for women and girls across the world.
 The plight facing women and girls, especially with intellectual and developmental disabilities, is an urgent development issue that needs increased action- and our partnership with Special Olympics is prepared to do just that.”